 Rozanne now resides in Los Angeles where is currently working on her feature film and is one of the programming directors for the Pembroke Taperelli Arts and Film Festival (PTAFF).

-Co-Director of Marketing Oscar Armando is a Salvadorian-American writer, producer, director, and entrepreneur who believes in empowering artists with the tools necessary to enable them to "make gold."
+Co-Director of Marketing Oscar Armando is a Salvadoran American writer, producer, director, and entrepreneur who believes in empowering artists with the resources and tools necessary to "make gold."

 Unknowingly picking up where his father left off, Oscar's curious and creative spirit led him to pick up a camera at the age of six.
 On Christmas Eve 2016, Oscar reconnected with his absent father after so many years and discovered that he had been a filmmaker as well.